 Engagement for the 6th Housing Element began in 2021 and continued through the completion of public comment period on September 21, 2023.
+Upon receiving comments from State HCD in January 2024, CDA staff have continued to the extent possible to engage with residents over the Housing Element, particularly changes to the Sites Inventory and to proposed programs.
 The following sections describe the public meetings, surveys, interviews, and other techniques utilized to engage the public on the draft Housing Element.
+The final section contains a record of all comments received during the Housing Element Process a well as updated staff responses to those comments.